Distance Constraint Satisfaction Problems: Endomorphisms

 \begin{Example} Let $\Gamma=(\Z;\symsuc)$, and let $e$ be the function that maps every $x$ to its absolute value.
-Then $e$ does not have finite range, but does generate a function with finite range (of size 2). \end{Example}
+Then $e$ does not have finite range, but generates with $\Aut(\Z;\suc)$ a function with finite range (namely, the function which sends the even numbers to $0$ and the odd numbers to $1$). \end{Example}

 The proof of Lemma~\ref{lem:periodic} generalizes canonically to a more general situation.